 One common thing between your bed and the baby’s crib is that they both tend to be cold at first.
 If you have ever fallen asleep on the couch and decided to move to the bed on your first turn, you will surely remember how unforgiving your cold bed sheets were!
 It’s the same experience for your baby.
 When babies fall asleep in their mothers’ arms, they become accustomed to the body temperature of their mother which leads to them waking up as soon as they are placed in the crib.

 Therefore, as a parent, you should make up for the temperature difference by either using a sleep sack or a swaddle but never by adding a pillow, blanket or a lovey in the crib as they increase the possibility of suffocation.
 Sleep sacks and swaddles are usually warm which makes babies fail to notice when they placed in the crib.
-It’s even better if they could have the parent’s scent on them so that the baby feels as if they is in their loving mother’s arms.
+It’s even better if they could have the parent’s scent on them so that the baby feels as if they are in their loving mother’s arms.
+Find out more about the ideal temperature for your baby’s room.

 Don’t seek to engage the baby physically while sleeping in an attempt to enhance the sleeping experience.
 While in the crib, a baby can unexpectedly wake up which usually prompts an action from the parents in an effort to make the baby go back to sleep.